 - Trade Show Displays & Banners: It’s always a positive experience to get yourself a booth at a trade show or convention.
 There are plenty of online companies that offer cheap solutions to all of your banner and display needs.

 - Crowdfunding Websites: Crowdfunding websites are all the new rage.
 You can use these sites to set up a campaign to raise money for your worthy cause.
 If you offer a piece of art or one of your simple crafts as a gift, people will donate money to your cause.
 This could be a great platform to grow your sales in the long run.

-- Word Of Mouth (or Social Media): You could always rely on the real life word of mouth.
+- Word Of Mouth (or Social Media): You could always rely on real-life word of mouth.
 Telling your friends goes a long way.
 You also want to implement any and all social media sites that you are currently using.
-This will stretch your network much further than just a simple word of mouth information line.
+This will stretch your network much further than just a simple word-of-mouth information line.

 Now you need to find a place to unload the treasures.
-There are a plethora of opportunities out there for up and coming artists and craftsmen.
-For starters, you could market yourself to a trade show or convention in your area like we mentioned above.
+There are a plethora of opportunities out there for up-and-coming artists and craftsmen.
+For starters, you could market yourself to a trade show or convention in your area as we mentioned above.
 Set up a booth and display your work for all the people that pass your way.
 Also, make sure you learn to take great pictures of your work.
 Display those pictures if there are bigger pieces that could be shipped.

 The internet also offers a great platform for selling your arts and crafts.
 There are literally hundreds of sites available.
 Here are just a few of those to start.

 - ArtPal: This is a free online gallery.
 They take a small percentage when they sell a piece of your art, but it’s not much.

 - Etsy: Etsy is a community of artists that sell their crafts online.